singhsayan/serverless-url-shortener/README.md

 # Serverless URL Shortener

 A fully serverless, scalable, and cost-efficient URL shortener built using AWS Lambda, API Gateway, and DynamoDB — all deployed via Terraform.
-It allows users to generate shortened URLs and redirect them, just like Bit.ly, while leveraging the performance and affordability of AWS's serverless ecosystem.
+It allows users to generate shortened URLs and redirect them,  while leveraging the performance and affordability of AWS's serverless ecosystem.

 ---